Overview

 With the following calculation definitions:

 Single loss expectancy (SLE) = The estimated monetary loss when a threat event occurs.
 The baseline comes from IBM’s Cost of a Breach report.
 You can modify this value by updating your industry and adjusting the percentage of the baseline SLE for each incident type.
+SLE values update yearly with the latest industry data.
+When they do, we'll automatically adjust your selections using the same position on the slider, so your choices stay consistent.

 Platform fees = Includes HackerOne subscription fees and other applicable services like Triage, Security Advisory Services (SAS), etc. Each subscription fee is adjusted to reflect the portion of time covered by your selected date range and is allocated evenly across the date range.